Computer Hope

-Linux / Unix vgrind command
+Linux vgrind command

-About vgrind
+vgrind command

 Syntax

-vgrind [-2] [-f] [-n] [-t] [-w] [-W] [-x] [-d defs-file] [ -h header] [-l language] [-s n] [-o pagelist] [ -P printer] [-T output-device] filename
+vgrind [-2] [-f] [-n] [-t] [-w] [-W] [-x] [-d defs-file] [ -h header]

--2 Produces two column output.
+-2 Produces two-column output.
 Specifying this option changes the default point size to 8 (as if the -s8 option were supplied).
 It also arranges for output to appear in landscape mode, by supplying the -L flag to the formatter and changing the page height and width accordingly.

 -f Forces filter mode.